mekatronik-achmadi/md_tutorial/electronic/tutorials/stm32_flashing.md

 The to open compilation result file, click three dotted button right on file name bar.
 On file selection dialog, use either _hex Files_ or _bin Files_ as file format.

-For erase option, I recommend _Global Erase_
+For erase option, werecommend _Global Erase_

 Lastly, dont forget to check _Verify after download_